 Keswick Mining Museum now closed

-Due to the impending retirement of its founder Ian Tyler, the entire Keswick Mining Museum collection is for sale and the Museum itself will close on 27 October 2012.
+Due to the retirement of its founder Ian Tyler, the entire Keswick Mining Museum collection has been sold and the Museum itself closed on 27 October 2012.

 Additions to Web Site

 Lead miners' heyday: the great days of mining in Wirksworth and the Low Peak of Derbyshire, by Ron Slack